 And if change disrupts the tick tock of an old routine, then set it to music and – dance.

 If you would only dance together – then you won’t lose each other.

-And this brings me back to my homecoming, and the epiphany that came upon me at through the waning of 2017.
+And this brings me back to my homecoming, and the epiphany that came upon me at the waning of 2017.

 The conventional mindset of my people, especially given the blessing of having great and eminent parents, is that I ought to be grateful.
-This should be expressed through filial obedience and removing as much worry and discomfort from them as possible.
+This should be expressed through filial obedience, and removing as much worry and discomfort from them as possible.

-And since my independence and need for travel and growth was hard on my mother, the right thing to do was to leave such notions behind.
+So, since my independence and need for travel and growth was hard on my mother, the right thing to do was to leave such notions behind.

 I did not.